OAuth 2.0

 You can use AccessToken to access Casdoor APIs that require authentication.

-For example, two different ways to request /api/userinfo.
+For example, there are two different ways to request /api/userinfo.

 https://<CASDOOR_HOST>/api/userinfo?accessToken=<your_access_token>